-Crashing fatigue is defined as a sudden and overwhelming feeling of weakness, exhaustion, and reduced energy, which can strike at any moment of the day.
-Crashing fatigue is different than drowsiness, which implies an actual urge to sleep.
+Crashing fatigue is defined as a sudden and overwhelming feeling of weakness, exhaustion, and reduced energy, which can strike at any moment of the day and can impact a woman out of seemingly nowhere.
+It is different than drowsiness, which implies an actual urge to sleep.

 Lack of sleep or other sleep disorders, which may lead to feelings of crashing fatigue, can also manifest as irritability or difficulty concentrating on daily tasks.
 This can negatively impact personal and professional relationships.

 Feelings of tiredness and fatigue are commonly reported symptoms of menopause.
 However, it is hard to know if symptoms like tiredness, crashing fatigue, and general fatigue are caused directly by hormonal fluctuations because they also might have other causes, including stress, psychological issues, underlying medical conditions, and lifestyle habits.

 Stress is a major risk factor for chronic fatigue syndrome, while general fatigue can also be brought on by psychological conditions such as anxiety, depression, or grief.

 Underlying medical conditions such as anemia, thyroid problems, obesity, sleep apnea, diabetes, heart disease, cancer, and liver or kidney problems can also lead to crashing fatigue in perimenopause.